CRC MAIN: 303.623.1540 or 800.516.6284

 Silas Babilonia (he/him/his), Grant Writing Specialist, works to help non-profits across the state of Colorado receive the funding and resources necessary to thrive through the function of grant-writing.
 Silas started with CRC in October 2022.
 Prior to his current position, Silas has worked in the non-profit realm in various capacities.
 He has served previously with AmeriCorps, working with CRC to combat the COVID pandemic as a Contact Tracer/Case Investigator.
 Before that, Silas also served as both a case manager and overnight assistant at several different facilities run by Colorado Coalition for the Homeless.
 Silas grew up in Aurora, Colorado, and considers the state his home.
 He is a lifelong traveler, having been across Europe and the United States; however, Colorado always had a special place for him.
 He is currently located in the Capitol Hill area of Denver and spends his time with family and friends, works on making and producing electronic music, and spends time with his Guinea pig named Jim.

-AmeriCorps VISTA – Data Analyst – Grant Corps
+AmeriCorps VISTA – Data Systems Coordinator

 email hidden; JavaScript is required